Wednesday, September 12, 2012

 Samuel Adams

 ADAMS, Samuel, b. in Boston, Mass., 27 Sept., 1722; d. there, 2 Oct., 1803.
 Among the grandsons of Henry Adams, the emigrant from Devonshire, were Joseph Adams, of Braintree, and John Adams, of Boston, a, sea-captain.
 The former was grandfather of President John Adams; the latter was grandfather of Samuel Adams, the statesman.
 The second son of Capt.
 John Adams, b.
 6 May, 1089, was named Samuel, and in 1713 married Mary Fifield.
-Of their twelve children, only two, besides the illustrious Samuel, survived their father.
+Of their twelve children, only two, besides the illustrious Samuel Adams.

 The elder Samuel Adams was a man of wealth and influence.
 He owned a large estate on Purchase street, with a noble mansion fronting on the harbor, and here the younger Samuel Adams was born.
 The father was a prosperous merchant and church deacon.
 Deacon Adams became a leading figure in Boston politics through an organization that became known as the Boston Caucus, which promoted candidates who supported popular causes.The Boston Caucus helped shape the agenda of the Boston Town Meeting.
 He was justice of the peace, deacon of the old South church, selectman, and member of the legislature.